jlmcc94303/TwoHiddenLayerMNISTDemo/README.md

 # TwoHiddenLayerMNISTDemo

-This repository contains the following Colab notebook:
+This repository contains a runnable Colab/ipynb notebook TwoHiddenLayerMNIST.ipynb

-Two Hidden Layer MNIST Network Tutorial for use with *Deep Learning*, by J. L. McClelland & M. Botvinick.
+The notebook is

-To appear in M. Kahana & A. Wagner (Eds), *Oxford Handbook of Human Memory*, 2020, OUP.
+A Two Hidden Layer MNIST Network Tutorial for use with *Deep Learning*, by J. L. McClelland & M. Botvinick, To appear in M. Kahana & A. Wagner (Eds), *Oxford Handbook of Human Memory*, 2020, OUP.

-Based on 'Tensorflow quickstart for beginners' by The Tensorflow Authors.
-Adapted by J. McClelland.
+The notebook is based on 'Tensorflow quickstart for beginners' by The Tensorflow Authors and adapted by J. McClelland.

-To run the notebook, simply click on the filename to open the file, the click the 'run in Colab' button at the top of the file.
+To run the notebook, simply click on the filename to open the file, the click the 'Open in Colab' button at the top of the file.
+From there, you can expand the hidden cells to view the notbook, or select 'Runtime -> Run All' to run the notebook.